Application and Eligibility Requirements

-- All pre-pharmacy required courses completed with grades of C or higher.
-Grades of Pass/No Pass or credit will not be accepted (unless a course is offered only on a Pass/No Pass basis).
-Distance learning or online coursework is not acceptable for prerequisite courses in biology, chemistry and physics.
+- All pre-pharmacy required courses completed with a grade of C or higher.
+Grades of Pass/No Pass or Credit/No Credit will not be accepted (unless a course is offered only on a Pass/No Pass or Credit/No Credit basis).
+Distance learning or online coursework is not acceptable for prerequisite courses in biology and chemistry.

 - Check the Course Equivalencies list to determine if your coursework satisfies the School’s prerequisites.
 For colleges and universities not listed, you may copy and paste the course description and email the admission office with any questions about whether specific courses you have taken meet the equivalency requirements.

 Please note: The following are recommended courses which will help strengthen your background and competitiveness: Microeconomics, Physics, Psychology and/or Sociology, and Molecular Biology (upper division).

 The USC School of Pharmacy does not require a background check or drug testing for admission to the PharmD program.
 However, many of the clinical facilities affiliated with USC require background checks and/or drug testing and/or urine tests for student placement at their sites.
 In addition, the California Board of Pharmacy requires all admitted students to be fingerprinted for criminal background checks for licensure.
 Students must hold a license from the Board of Pharmacy to participate in the clinical portions of the PharmD Program.